budkin76/code-samples/README.md

 # code-samples
-Some sample code from a project I worked on
+Some sample code from an Angular project I worked on